 My kids always beg me to make these dairy cinnamon buns.

 A couple of years ago, while on vacation, I met a friend who was enjoying certified kosher, yet chalav stam, Cinnabons at a mall.
 When she said that I could not make something that good on my own in a chalav Yisrael version, I said I absolutely could and I would prove it, and she could do the tasting for me.
 It was actually quite easy.
-I did my “cinnamon bun” research, and set out to make my buns, comparing doughs, fillings, and frostings, preparing a few different versions of each.
+I did my “cinnamon bun” research and set out to make my buns, comparing doughs, fillings, and frostings, preparing a few different versions of each.
 I brought the buns hot out of the oven to my friend’s doorstep.
 She may have been yelling about the calories (calories do count when we’re not on vacation), but she said she had been proven wrong.
-She gave me a couple small tips I needed to include in the final recipe to complete the experience (including having enough frosting to serve extra on the side for dipping) and we were there.
+She gave me a couple of small tips I needed to include in the final recipe to complete the experience (including having enough frosting to serve extra on the side for dipping) and we were there.

 As in here.
 “Smells like the mall” couldn’t-be-better cinnamon buns.

-To have butter that’s soft enough to spreading, it either needs to be very, very soft (i.e. sitting out of the fridge on a hot summer day for long enough).
+To have butter that’s soft enough to spread, it needs to be very, very soft (i.e. sitting out of the fridge on a hot summer day for long enough).
 If you need soft butter quicker, simply melt it in the microwave, then put it in the fridge to chill and solidify.